Marie Sklowdowska-Curie Cofund

 APEX is a postdoctoral fellowship Marie Skłodowska-Curie Action (MSCA) COFUND programme, based at APC Microbiome Ireland at University College Cork (UCC), and cofunded by H2020.

 The APEX programme will offer 20 prestigious two-year postdoctoral fellowships for incoming mobility across two calls over the 60 months duration of the programme.
 Fellowships will be targeted at experienced researchers.
-(An experienced researcher must at the application deadline (1st call: 9th April, 2018; 2nd call: 9th April, 2019), be in possession of a doctoral degree OR have at least four years of full-time equivalent research experience in academia or industry).
+(An experienced researcher must at the application deadline (1st call: extended deadline 23rd April, 2018; 2nd call: 9th April, 2019), be in possession of a doctoral degree OR have at least four years of full-time equivalent research experience in academia or industry).

 All fellows will be hosted in an APC academic host organisation (University College Cork, Teagasc Moorepark or Cork Institute of Technology) and will be required to complete a mandatory secondment in a relevant industry host.